Last Updated on May 31, 2023 by Dave Schoenbeck

-If you find yourself struggling with any of the areas identified above, you’re not alone.
+You’re not alone if you struggle with any of the abovementioned areas.
 Much like leadership in general, critical thinking is a talent that must be cultivated over time.
 You can develop your necessary thinking skills through regular practice and self-reflection.
 The first step is to assess leadership critical thinking levels in yourself and your team is the first step.

 A good starting point would be to take a critical thinking skills assessment.
 This will help you identify where your leadership critical thinking skills are currently and what areas you need to improve on.
 These assessments can be implemented on an organizational level to help your entire team with their development.

 Once you’ve assessed your leadership critical thinking skills, you can take action.
 The best way to hone these skills is to keep your brain off autopilot.
 Instead, question everything, observe the world around you, and see how concepts and ideas connect.
 The more you use your leadership critical thinking skills, the more natural they will feel.

 Leadership critical thinking skills don’t always come naturally, even to strong business leaders and successful entrepreneurs.
 If you’re struggling, an experienced business coach can help.
 Please fill out my contact form to discuss how my behavioral profile skills and a menu of assessments can build talent within your organization.